Adapted from a video by Tim Dodd the Everyday Astronaut. Web version by Andy Law.

 Firstly, they’re both rockets made by SpaceX.
 The two vehicles both have two stages that run on super-chilled liquid fuels and have a reusable first stage with legs and grid fins.
-They probably have virtually the same avionics and software.
+And they probably have virtually the same avionics and software?

 What’s different: Engines and Fuels

 At the heart of every rocket is its rocket engine, or in this case, its rocket engines.
 The Falcon 9, as the name suggests, has 9 Merlin 1D engines on its first stage and a single vacuum-optimized Merlin (MVac) on the second stage.

 The Merlin engines used on Falcon 9 are open cycle, meaning they contain a small baby rocket engine called a gas generator.
 The exhaust from which is then used to spin a turbine that drives the main propellant pumps.

 In the case of the sea-level Merlin, this exhaust is then dumped overboard.
 However, the second stage’s vacuum engine reroutes the gas through the nozzle to provide a layer of cooler gas to keep the extended nozzle from melting.

 However, with Starship development, SpaceX has cranked everything up to 11.
 In search of the best rocket engine ever made, they developed a full-flow staged combustion cycle engine known as Raptor.